spice-labs-inc/FindIt/README.md

 **findit.sh** is a Bash script that uses Spice Labs open source tools to fingerprint and identify.
 It outputs all locations and containment relationships for files whose content matches the given reference.

 ---
+## Support

+This is a demonstration script to leverage the use of Spice Labs other open source projects.
+No formal support is provided.

+---

 ## Requirements